xonsh/xonsh/docs/tutorial.rst

 String Literals in Subprocess-mode
 ====================================
-Strings can be used to escape special character in subprocess-mode.
+Strings can be used to escape special characters in subprocess-mode.
 The contents of the string are passed directly to the subprocess command as a single argument.
 So whenever you are in doubt, or if there is a xonsh syntax error because of a filename, just wrap the offending portion in a string.

 A common use case for this is files with spaces in their names.
 This detestable practice refuses to die.
 "No problem!" says xonsh, "I have strings."
 Let's see it go!